 We still get to enjoy the same things in recovery that we enjoyed in our addictions, but the experiences are now clearer and more meaningful than ever.
 A beach sunset, a day out on the sailboat, a camping trip, or a trip to a theme park...the things we did under the influence before have become things that we enjoy even more now.
 Every sunrise brings the hope of a new day.
 Each new experience brings learning and growing.
 And every new adventure with friends strengthens relationships and deepens our gratitude.

 Yes, there are still difficult days.
 We don't want to paint the picture that recovery is all butterflies and roses.
 But without a doubt, life in recovery has been far better than we could even imagine when we were stuck in our addiction.
 Difficult situations still happen.
-People are still mean sometimes.
+People are still ruthless sometimes.
 And we may not always have rent money, or money to pay that bill, but we have gathered a respectable set of tools to handle life's situations that do not require us to run back to drinking or drugs when things don't go quite as expected.
 And we've become masters at managing a certain level of joy no matter what daily trials we face.

 So to answer the question, yes!
-Life IS better without alcohol or drugs.
+Life is vastly better without alcohol or drugs.
 In fact, life is unimaginably better than we thought it would be.
 So if you're worried about whether its worth it to give up the addiction, we can absolutely recommend it.
 Just remember that its going to be difficult at times, and sometimes it might even seem downright impossible.
 But trust us, we've been through it and we've seen the worst of the worst.
 Recovery is possible for anyone, and you can do it too.
 You've got to quit thinking about it and just do it.

-Chateau Recovery offers a safe place to live and heal for people who are committed to their recovery.
-If you are serious about overcoming your addiction, please contact us today to find out if Chateau Recovery is right for you.
+Chateau Recovery LA offers a safe place to live and heal for people who are committed to their recovery.
+If you are serious about overcoming your addiction, please contact us today to find out if Chateau Recovery LA is right for you.